oxygenxml/dita-classic-pdf-landscape-sample/README.md

 # dita-classic-pdf-landscape-sample
 PDF plugin which allows you to define landscape orientation for a certain chapter.
-Based on the DITA For Print examples.
+Based on the samples provided by Mona Ross from Ellucian compiled from examples in the DITA For Print book.

 For example if your DITA Bookmap has a reference to a chapter: